Skip to content

 repo = "knope"

-There are two relevant workflows here, the third (document-change) is for creating changesets during development. prepare-release starts by running the PrepareRelease step, which does the work of updating Cargo.toml and CHANGELOG.md based on any conventional commits or changesets.
+There are two relevant workflows here, the third (document-change) is for creating changesets during development. prepare-release starts by running the PrepareRelease step, which does the work of updating Cargo.toml, Cargo.lock, and CHANGELOG.md based on any conventional commits or changesets.
 Knope then runs a command to commit the changes and push them back to the current branch (note that using the Version variable isn’t supported for multi-package setups at this time).
 Once this workflow runs, the project is ready to build assets.

 When ready, GitHub Actions calls into the release workflow which runs a single step: Release.
 This will compare the latest stable tagged release to the version in Cargo.toml (or any other versioned_files) and create releases as needed by parsing the contents of CHANGELOG.md for the release’s body.
-The release is initially created as a draft, then Knope uploads assets before publishing the release (so your subscribers won’t be notified until it’s all ready).
+The release is initially created as a draft, then Knope uploads assets before publishing the release (so your subscribers won’t be notified until it’s ready).